38 Top Things to Do in Honolulu: Uncover the Best of the Hawaiian Capital

 Honolulu is the main tourist hub in Oahu and a fun place to explore the many attractions on the island.
 With outdoor activities and adventure experiences available almost year round, there is something for everyone to enjoy in around Honolulu area.
 If you are visiting Oahu, check out all the top things to do in Honolulu for planning your visit.
 Hopefully, these fantastic suggestions and tips will fill up your must do list when you are visiting Hawaii.

 Whether you’re walking down the street on Kalakaua Boulevard and visiting Waikiki, sipping a Mai Tai at an ocean view bar, finding a perfect spot on Waikiki Beach or checking the panoramic vistas from Diamond Head, there’s so much to see and do in this amazing city.
 It’s a big list, so check all the best things to do in Honolulu and put them on your must do list soon.

 Why visit Honolulu now?

 Every season is perfect visiting Honolulu and around Oahu with so many different activities, fantastic beach scenes, shopping day and night, wonderful dining and bar scenes and a very active outdoor lifestyle, Honolulu offers so much fun, cool and fantastic places to explore.
 Outside of the glitzy and beach scene here in Honolulu, there’s also amazing culture and events, Historic sites and unique neighborhoods, foodie hangouts and delicious mom and pop eateries along with everything to keep kiddies to Grandma busy and engaged.

-If you’re wondering what’s the top things to do in Honolulu and Waikiki, check out all these must do things in town now.
+If you’re wondering what’s the top things to do in Honolulu and Waikiki, check out all these must do things in town below.